andyeshelman/w5we/README.md

 `/products/<int:product_id>`
-Accepts any subset of product fields and updates the customer with the given id
+Accepts any subset of product fields and updates the product with the given id

 `/products/<int:product_id>?restock=<int>`
 Adds restock value to the stock of the given product